Cumbres de hidalguía

-Cumbres de hidalguía is a 1947 Argentine dramatic adventure film directed by Julio Saraceni and written by Luis Olivo Gallo.
+Cumbres de hidalguía is a 1947 Argentine adventure film of the classical era of Argentine cinema, directed by Julio Saraceni and written by Luis Olivo Gallo.
 It stars Roberto Airaldi, Ricardo Passano and Malisa Zini.

 Plot

 An engineer leads an expedition to the summit of a mountain and is blamed when a young girl on the team plummets to her death.